Iowa Month-to-Month Lease Agreement

 Eviction in Iowa Month-to-Month Rentals

-Iowa tenants may face eviction for violating a month-to-month lease or remaining on the property after the notice period allowed by a valid termination.
+Iowa tenants may get evicted if they violate lease terms or stay on the property after the notice period allowed by a valid termination.
 Evictions in Iowa typically take three to eight weeks.

 For more information on the eviction process in Iowa, click here.